Blacksujit/ML-Deploy-Lite/README.md

 # Conclusion

-This `README.md` file provides a comprehensive overview of your `ml-deploy-lite` library, including installation instructions, usage examples, and details on Docker and Kubernetes integration.
+This `README.md` file provides a comprehensive overview of your `ml_deploy_lite` library, including installation instructions, usage examples, and details on Docker and Kubernetes integration.
 It is structured to help users understand how to use the library effectively without encountering errors.
 Feel free to modify any sections to better fit your project's specifics or to add any additional information you think is necessary!